Paula1806/Data_Analytics_Portfolio/README.md

 The purpose of the project was to analyze the results of a telemarketing campaign that a financial institution located in Portugal performed to promote its long-term bank deposit product.
 I teamed up with a group of data analysts to perform the analysis in R Studio.
 My role and tasks developed during this project were:
-- Analyzed the subscription rate for every variable that contained customer data,
+- Analyzed the subscription rate for every variable that contained customer data.
 - Developed the visualizations to present the insights.
 - Provided recommendations for future campaigns
 - Presented insights and recommendations to an audience of 45 people.